Visit our award-winning Gallery of Fossil Images

 TALK ABOUT FOSSILS

 We invite you to join the Paleolist — our fun, enlightening, and completely free email-based discussion list that covers any and all topics related to fossils and fossil collecting.
 We have hundreds of subscribers from all over the world, and with all levels of expertise.
 New members are very welcome!
-Please read our list FAQ and Guidelines, and then to sign up and join the discussion, just click HERE
+Please read about the fossil mailing list, and we hope you will join us

 PALEOZOIC.ORG EXPEDITIONS

-THE BIG SHOW Tucson, Arizona 2003.
+THE BIG SHOW Tucson, Arizona.
 The world's biggest rock and fossil show.
 We return to the big show for the sixth year running.
 See our best-of-show images HERE

 NEWS Paleozoic.org owner Geoffrey Notkin stars in the Travel Channel's new "Cash and Treasures" meteorite hunters episode and in Wired Science by Wired magazine and PBS